 Villa Elisa located in Guayubín, Monte Cristi province.
 Here you will find a wide variety of orchids, 138 different flora, 28 of which are endemic species.
 There are 23 species of birds including parrots, a variety of the woodpecker and the "cao" which are on the endangered list.

 Ebano Verde Reserve is located between the municipalities Constanza and Jarabacoa, La Vega.
-It was created to safeguard the the largest population of trees on the island.
+It was created to safeguard the largest population of trees on the island.
 Water resources are also preserved in the reserve, through rivers (ríos) and streams (arroyos) that supply water to the communities in the lowlands.
 There has also been reported 687 species of plants, 159 are endemic to the island and nine exclusive of the reserve.
 Wildlife species are mostly birds, 59 species, of which 17 are endemic.
 Also they found the presence of one of the most unique mammals on the island, the Solenodon, which is in danger of extinction.